 - You need to ensure your patients have a stellar experience in every communication and engagement point in time (from making the appointment to checking in and verifying insurance and co-payment to the experience with the doctor, checking out and even the billing process).
 This is important because patients will talk about your practice online and to their friends.

 Bonus: Tips to Build a Better Doctor Marketing Strategy

 Video marketing can easily convert to traffic and leads.
 It also gets your point across effectively and humanizes your marketing as well as giving prospective patients a better idea of the benefits of your facility.

-And since YouTube traffic to hospital websites has increased 119 percent year-over-year, you should have a YouTube channel that links to your website.
+And since YouTube traffic to hospital websites has increased considerably year-over-year, you should have a YouTube channel that links to your website.

 What types of videos should doctors create?
 Video content such as interviews, patient stories and behind-the-scenes looks at your facility and equipment should do the trick.
 These will answer questions prospective patients have during the research process.

 Millennials are a diverse group.
 This generation was born between the early 1980s and the mid-1990s, which makes it difficult to market to the entire generation.
 Still, Millennials have a lot of buying power.

 Millennials share one important commonality with other generations: they value attentive doctors who listen well.